Chart Color Schemes

 Residential development activity is lower than average in Robertson according to AreaSearch's national comparison of local real estate markets

 Robertson has recorded approximately 30 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25151 homes were approved, with an additional 4 approved so far in FY-26.
-On average, 2.2 people have moved to the area per new home constructed over these five years, indicating solid demand that supports property values.
+Over the past five financial years, from FY21 to FY25151 homes were approved, with a further 6 approved in FY26 so far.
+On average, around 2.2 people have moved to the area per new home constructed over these five years, indicating solid demand that supports property values.

-New homes are being built at an average expected construction cost of $258,000, which is below regional levels, offering more accessible housing choices for buyers.
-This financial year has seen $6.6 million in commercial approvals, suggesting limited focus on commercial development.
-Compared to Greater Brisbane, Robertson shows moderately higher construction activity, with 34.0% above the regional average per person over the five-year period.
+New homes are being built at an average expected construction cost of $258,000, which is under regional levels, suggesting more affordable housing choices for buyers.
+This year has seen $6.6 million in commercial approvals, reflecting limited focus on commercial development compared to residential.
+When compared to Greater Brisbane, Robertson shows moderately higher construction activity, at 34.0% above the regional average per person over the five-year period, balancing buyer choice with support for current property values.

-However, construction activity has recently eased.
-All new construction has been comprised of detached houses, maintaining the area's traditional suburban character and focusing on family homes that appeal to those seeking space.
-Developers are constructing more detached housing than the existing pattern implies, reflecting strong demand for family homes despite densification trends.
-Robertson reflects a highly mature market with around 887 people per dwelling approval.
-Looking ahead, Robertson is expected to grow by 555 residents through to 2041.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+However, recent construction activity has eased.
+All new construction in Robertson has consisted of detached houses, maintaining the area's traditional suburban character and focus on family homes that appeal to those seeking space.
+Developers are constructing more detached housing than the existing pattern implies, reflecting persistent strong demand for family homes despite densification trends.
+With around 887 people per dwelling approval, Robertson reflects a highly mature market.
+According to the latest AreaSearch quarterly estimate, Robertson is expected to grow by 555 residents through to 2041.
+Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development